petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ## Benefits to the community

-It's not hard to imagine why it would be helpful for every single study to ship with a single button repro pack.
+It's not hard to imagine why it would be helpful for every study to ship with a single button repro pack.
 If we think of each building upon the last like floors of a skyscraper, spending time and effort